-Upon successful completion of the written segments of the exams, an oral examination, approximately two hours in length, is conducted by the student's examiners not earlier than one week and not later than two weeks after the written portion is completed.
+Upon successful completion of the written segments of the exams, an oral examination approximately two hours in length is conducted by the student's examiners.
 The purpose of the oral examination is to determine the student's ability to discuss and defend the written material in greater depth and breadth and to demonstrate sufficient mastery to proceed with a dissertation.
 In cases involving conditional written work, the oral examination serves to clarify the appropriate conditions.
 Generally, the examining committee operates based on consensus.
 When a vote is required, two votes are necessary to delay the student.
 An outside examiner, if appointed, does not have the right of veto over other members of the committee.
 Any member of the examining committee, including the outside examiner, may appeal the vote to the Dean.